-I know you work hard to keep your buisness running and growing, but time and again we see great companies missing out on a huge opportunity to leverage the work they've already done.
+I know you work hard to keep your business running and growing, but time and again we see great companies missing out on a huge opportunity to leverage the work they've already done.
 How?
-By failing to maximizing their referral pipeline.
+By failing to maximize their referral pipeline.

 Big purchase items (like moving companies, home improvement, etc.) have the most to gain from referrals because word-of-mouth feedback from a trusted source (friends, coworkers, neighbors) builds consumer confidence.
 The sad fact is that most companies don't take advantage of this truly powerful sales opportunity.

 Companies can reap serious rewards after they FINISH the job if they put a few processes in place.
 Let's look at some numbers to see if this referral marketing thing is all it's cracked up to be.

 Referrals are the lowest hanging fruit for business sales, but odds are that your moving company is one of the 80% of small businesses that don’t have a referral program in place.